RubenvanHeusden/AgglomerativeClusteringPSS/README.md

 Below are the steps for installing the required dependencies:

-- Step 1: Clone /Download the repository to your local computer, for example by using the command below: `https://github.com/RubenvanHeusden/SIGIRAgglomerativeClusteringPSS.git`
+- Step 1: Clone /Download the repository to your local computer.

 - Step 2 :Unzip the directory if needed, and change into the directory in the terminal, for example `cd path/to/folder/ `